What Is Outpatient Treatment?

 Who Benefits From Outpatient Treatment?

-Outpatient drug rehab suits people who have a mild or early-stage alcohol or drugs problem that doesn’t require intensive residential support.
+Outpatient drug rehab suits people who have a mild or early-stage alcohol or drug problem that doesn’t require intensive residential support.
 This type of care is ideal for people with family commitments who need to keep working or have a busy life, making it impractical to commit to residential treatment.

 Home-based rehab is ideal for people who have a stable life and those who have encouragement from family and friends.
 If you’re tackling any mental health problems alongside a drug or alcohol addiction, we advise you to become an inpatient to benefit from 24-hour support.